 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
-Under current law, U.S. federal net operating losses (NOLs) incurred in taxable years beginning after December 31, 2017, can be carried forward indefinitely to offset future taxable income, but the deductibility of such U.S. federal NOLs is limited to 80% of taxable income.
+Under current law, U.S. federal net operating losses (NOLs) incurred in taxable years beginning after December 31, 2017, can be carried forward indefinitely to offset future taxable income, but the deductibility of such U.S. federal NOL carryforwards in a taxable year is limited to 80% of taxable income in such year.

-As of December 31, 2022, we had \$50.0 million \$49.6 million of U.S. federal NOLs and \$82.0 million \$80.1 million of state NOLs.
-Of the total federal NOLs, \$49.5 million \$49.1 million have an indefinite carryforward period.
+As of December 31, 2023, we had \$49.9 million of U.S. federal NOLs and \$117.6 million of state NOLs.
+Of the total federal NOLs, \$49.4 million have an indefinite carryforward period.
 The remaining federal and total state NOLs have a 20-year carryforward period, and will begin to expire in 2037 unless previously utilized.
 Our NOL carryforwards are subject to review and possible adjustment by the U.S. and state tax authorities.